Saikat123Dev/Class_Co_ByteVerse/README.md

 - **nodemailer:** A module for Node.js applications to allow easy email sending.

 - **nodemon:** A tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
-- **socket.io:** A module for real-time communication with a bidirectional communication .
+- **Socket.IO:** A library that enables real-time, bidirectional, and event-based communication between web clients and servers.